Quick, nimble, and with a handbrake, air tires, and over 10 fun designs to choose from, the Yedoo Too Too is a cute and quality buy.

 For the TooToo or YooToo bikes, you can purchase an optional extended seat post with extends the maximum seat height to 19.5″.
 This seat post will also work with Strider Balance Bikes.

 We do wish that the Yedoo had a quick release for easy seat height adjustments, but it has many other great features so the lack of the quick release should not deter you from purchase!

 Kenda Kontact tires are about as good as it gets when it comes to balance bike tires.
 With a mildly aggressive tread (for a balance bike), your little one can happily tackle anything from paved roads to packed dirt trails with these Kenda tires.
 The Yedoo’s version is unique in that they feature six reflective dots for added safety.

-Both the Kenda and Black Jack tires feature angled tube valves which are a minor but seriously awesome upgrade.
+These tires also feature angled tube valves which are a minor but seriously awesome upgrade.
 12″ bike tires are notoriously difficult to fill with air because your bike pump might not even fit between the spokes.
 The angled tube valve allows you to easily access the valve because it’s pointed away from the interior of the wheel.

 Built on a high-tensile steel frame with a weight capacity of over 100 lb., the TooToo is built to last and is ready to take on whatever your little ones can dish out.
 Although it’s steel, it only weighs 8.3 lbs!

 The YooToo features an upgraded aluminum frame with a slightly different shape and weighs a bit less at 7.9 lbs.